 Like this photo.I moved just a little bit and got this shot.
 I love the shot but that extra glow is gone.
 It's ok.
 I can always work and enhance it later.

 I hope this tutorial helped you see how you can use the sun for that magical advantage.

 Use your new knowledge to create some wonderful visions and images to make some beautiful Holiday gifts.
 Then when you've picked your favorite images please email them to me at firstname.lastname@example.org for that magical finishing touch.

 Please comment below or shoot me a message with any questions!
 Take care.

-My philosophy is that photography should lighten up the heart and the eyes with vibrant color, light and Majesty as memories flood back into the mind and soul.
+My philosophy is that photography should lighten up the heart and the eyes with vibrant color, light and majesty as memories flood back into the mind and soul.
+No cringing allowed.
+Only magic!
 I'm a stay at home mom of our little girl!
-I love editing photos and making photo art.
-Photo editing has always been my passion since it came to be back in the 1990's.
-When I'm not editing I take care of my little girl, my husband, follow God and spend time with His people.
-All while listening to music all the time. ;-) I also enjoy playing the piano, learning to sew, eat Thai food, eating healthy, lifting weights, singing hymns and trying to make my house a home.
+Photo retouching and restoration have always been my passion since the 1990's.
+When I'm not retouching I take care of my little girl, my husband, follow God and spend time with His people.
+All while listening to music all the time. ;-) I also enjoy playing the piano, learning to sew, eat Thai food, lifting weights, singing hymns and trying to make my house a home.
 Read more...

 IMPORTANT! due to holiday travels, I'm unavailable to take on any orders. on the plus side, you may contact me to discuss your plans so we can begin work when I return starting december 23,2019.
 Thank you for your cooperation.